thrust-team/docs/docs/software/magnet.md

----
-title: Magnet
+# Magnet
----

-# How to download a file from a `magnet:` link
+This document explains how to download a file from a `magnet:` link.

 In order to download publicly distributed files through the P2P technology like Debian Server ISO, the most direct way is to use a `magnet:` link.

 ## Requirements